Tennis-Five nations seal Davis Cup Finals debuts

 Germany beat Belarus 4-1 while Colombia beat Argentina in a South American derby.
 Italy crushed South Korea 4-0 in Cagliari in another tie shorn of fans because of coronavirus concerns.

 Kazakhstan will be in Madrid for the second year after beating Netherlands.
-Lleyton Hewitt's Australia beat Brazil 3-1 while the United States, the only nation with more Davis Cup titles than Australia, defeated Uzbekistan.
+Lleyton Hewitt's Australia beat Brazil 3-1 while the United States, the only nation with more Davis Cup titles than Australia, defeated Uzbekistan 4-0.

 Six teams had already qualified for the Madrid showdown, the second version since the event was revamped in a $3-billion deal over 25 years between the ITF and Kosmos, the Spanish investment firm of Barcelona soccer player Gerard Pique.
 Last year's winners Spain, runners-up Canada and losing semi-finalists Britain and Russia, as well as wildcards Serbia and France did not need to play in the qualifiers.